Apprenticeships

 They also interact with external stakeholders such as clients/customers and suppliers such as printers, digital agencies, PR and media agencies, event display companies, market research agencies, and media sales professionals.

-An employee in this occupation will be responsible for coordinating and delivering specific marketing activities such as marketing content creation, background market and customer research, monitoring campaign analytics and collecting data, using relevant marketing software/systems, maintaining marketing administration activities such as managing the supply of marketing literature, tracking marketing expenditure, supporting the procurement of, and overseeing the delivery of work by external and internal marketing suppliers.
+An employee in this occupation will be responsible for coordinating and delivering specific marketing activities such as marketing content creation, background market and customer research, monitoring campaign analytic and collecting data, using relevant marketing software/systems, maintaining marketing administration activities such as managing the supply of marketing literature, tracking marketing expenditure, supporting the procurement of, and overseeing the delivery of work by external and internal marketing suppliers.

 Multi-channel marketers will define, design, build and implement campaigns across a variety of platforms to drive customer engagement and retention.
 In addition, they will be responsible for parts of the campaign within their area of responsibility.
 As part of the Marketing team, they will contribute to the implementation of the Marketing strategy and plans and will have responsibility for elements of the overall marketing plan.

 They will be the first point of contact for day-to-day activities in the marketing team and will be responsible for allocating higher levels of work to the management team.
 This role will work on their own and in a range of team settings.
 They work within agreed budgets and available resources.
 Multi-channel marketers work without high levels of supervision, usually reporting to senior stakeholders.
 They may occasionally be responsible for decision making on smaller areas of campaigns, but more often will support or influence the decisions of others.

 Data Technician